Bring design leadership to your event

 A practitioner, not a theorist

-I am Esko Lehtme – design executive, career coach, and someone who has spent two decades integrating design into product development organisations and building the business cases that make it stick.
+I am Esko Lehtme – design executive, career coach, and design leadership speaker.
+Two decades integrating design into product development organisations and building the business cases that make it stick.

 The content is field-tested.
 Every talk is adjusted to the audience.
 The examples stay specific, the principles stay transferable.

-A former Toastmasters member, I have facilitated internal trainings for hundreds of colleagues and students across all three Baltic states.
+A former member of Toastmasters Tallinn, I have facilitated internal trainings for hundreds of colleagues and students throughout all three Baltic states.

 After the Baltic e-Commerce Forum, people came up to continue the conversation.
 After Tallinna Ettevõtluspäev, the DMs arrived the next day.
-The talks that work don’t end when I step off the stage.
+The talks that work do not end when I step off the stage.

 What I speak about